 The religious ceremony is not over … devotees and visitors (that's including you as well} are offered blessed vegetarian food served on banana leaves.

-In case you can't make it have a look at our public holiday's calendar for 2018 where you'll see a list of festivals we celebrate throughout the year.
+In case you can't make it have a look at our public holiday's calendar for 2023 where you'll see a list of festivals we celebrate throughout the year.
+Dates for 2023 and 2024.
 I am sure you'll find one that you simply can't miss.
-Enjoy.